Remote performance improvement plans (PIP)

 5. You’ve had an open-ended conversation with them about whether or not they’re even happy in their role.
 Maybe they already want to leave, or feel a strength of theirs is not being used.
 Give a role shift a thought – sometimes the biggest unlocks come from moving people into positions that enable their strengths.

 6. Be open and nonjudgmental to what else is going on in their life.
-Is their performance slipping because of something going on in their life?
+Is their performance slipping because of something personal, or have they just lost passion or aren’t being challenged enough?

 Reddit conversation showing the OP is interested in telling their boss they want more responsibility and to level up.

-Having a conversation like this, even if uncomfortable, could avoid this whole process altogether
+Having a conversation like this, even if uncomfortable, could avoid this whole process altogether.
+If someone isn’t being challenged enough, lack of passion can turn into lack of performance very quickly.

 What is a PIP?